-Twitter launches $8 monthly subscription with blue checkmark
+Twitter users can get blue check in $8 monthly subscription

-NEW YORK (AP) — Twitter on Saturday launched a subscription service for $8 a month that includes a blue checkmark now given to verified accounts as new owner Elon Musk overhauls the platform’s verification system just ahead of U.S. midterm elections.
+SAN FRANCISCO (AP) — Twitter on Saturday launched a subscription service for $7.99 a month that includes a blue check now given only to verified accounts as new owner Elon Musk overhauls the platform’s verification system just ahead of U.S. midterm elections.

-In an update to Apple iOS devices, Twitter said users who “sign up now” can receive the blue checkmark next to their names “just like the celebrities, companies and politicians you already follow.”
+In an update to Apple iOS devices, Twitter said users who “sign up now” can receive the blue check next to their names “just like the celebrities, companies and politicians you already follow.”
+So far, verified accounts do not appear to be losing their checks.

+Anyone being able to get the blue check could lead to confusion and the rise of disinformation ahead of Tuesday’s elections if impostors decide to pay for the subscription and co-opt the names of politicians and election officials.
+Along with widespread layoffs that began Friday, many fear the social platform that public agencies, election boards, police departments and news outlets use to keep people reliably informed could become lawless if content moderation and verification are chipped away.

 The change represents the end of Twitter’s current verification system, which was launched in 2009 to prevent impersonations of high-profile accounts such as celebrities and politicians.
 Before the overhaul, Twitter had about 423,000 verified accounts, many of them rank-and-file journalists from around the globe that the company verified regardless of how many followers they had.

 Experts have raised grave concerns about upending the platform’s verification system that, while not perfect, has helped Twitter’s 238 million daily users determine whether the accounts they were getting information from were authentic.
+Current verified accounts include celebrities, athletes, influencers and other high-profile public figures, along with government agencies and politicians worldwide, journalists and news outlets, activists and businesses and brands.

-The update Twitter made to the iOS version of its app does not mention verification as part of the new “blue check” system.
+The update Twitter made to the iOS version of its app does not mention verification as part of the new blue check system.

+Musk, who had earlier said that he wants to “verify all humans” on Twitter, has floated that public figures would be identified in ways other than the blue check.
+Currently, for instance, government officials are identified with text under names stating that they are posting from an official government account.

+President Joe Biden’s @POTUS account, for example, says in gray letters it belongs to an “United States government official.”

-It comes a day after the company began laying off workers to cut costs and as more companies are pausing advertising on Twitter as a cautious corporate world waits to see how it will operate under its new owner.
+The change comes a day after Twitter began laying off workers to cut costs and as more companies are pausing advertising on the platform as a cautious corporate world waits to see how it will operate under its new owner.

 About half of the company’s staff of 7,500 was let go, tweeted Yoel Roth, Twitter’s head of safety and integrity.

+He said the company’s front-line content moderation staff was the group the least affected by the job cuts and that “efforts on election integrity — including harmful misinformation that can suppress the vote and combatting state-backed information operations — remain a top priority.”

-Twitter co-founder Jack Dorsey on Saturday took blame for such widespread job losses.
+Twitter co-founder Jack Dorsey on Saturday took blame for the widespread job losses.
 He had two runs as CEO of Twitter, with the most recent stretching from 2015 into 2021.

 “I own the responsibility for why everyone is in this situation: I grew the company size too quickly,” he tweeted.
 “I apologize for that.”

-Musk tweeted late Friday that there was no choice but to cut the jobs “when the company is losing over $4M/day.”
-He did not provide details on the daily losses at the company and said employees who lost their jobs were offered three months’ pay as a severance.
+Musk tweeted late Friday that there was no choice but to cut jobs “when the company is losing over $4M/day.”
+He did not provide details on the daily losses at Twitter and said employees who lost their jobs were offered three months’ pay as a severance.

 Meanwhile, Twitter has already seen “a massive drop in revenue” because of pressure from activist groups on advertisers to get off the platform, Musk tweeted Friday.
 That hits Twitter hard because of its heavy reliance so far on advertising to make money.
 During the first six months of this year, nearly $92 of every $100 it made in revenue came from advertising.

-United Airlines became the latest major brand to pause advertising on Twitter.
-The Chicago-based United confirmed Saturday that it had made the move but declined to discuss the reasons for it or what it would need to see to resume advertising on the platform.
+United Airlines on Saturday became the latest major brand to pause advertising on Twitter, confirming the move but declining to discuss the reasons for it or what it would need to see to resume advertising on the platform.

 It joined the growing list of big companies pausing ads on Twitter, including General Motors, REI, General Mills and Audi.